n-studio/rails_anonymizer/README.md

 ## Usage
 * Setup your blacklist in the initializer
-* Dump your prod DB on a local environment with `bin/rails db < prod.sql`
+* Restore your prod DB on a local environment with `bin/rails db:anonymize:restore FILE=prod.dump`
 * Run `bin/rails db:anonymize`
 * Dump your anonymized DB with `bin/rails db:anonymize:dump` (currently works only for postgresql, PR to support other DBs welcome)